diodechain/website/network.md

   - title: Your Own Relay Node
     content: |
-      You can host your own relay node (aka PoP Node) to expand the reach of the Diode Network and to earn rewards by relaying traffic.
-You can direct your assets to prioritize the use of your own relay nodes to further isolate your traffic, reduce your cost, and to integrate with enterprise tools.
+      You can host your own Diode Network relay node (aka PoP Node) to expand the reach of the Diode Network.
+As a node host, you can also direct your assets to prioritize the use of your own nodes to further isolate your traffic, reduce your cost, and to integrate with enterprise tools.

   -